bids-standard/bids-statsmodels-design-synthesizer/README.rst

 While this tool attempts to have no dependencies, the development dependencies for now can be installed with (very hacky for now):
 ::
    # you may need to brew install git-annex
+   # first step is to install git-annex with something like:
+   brew install git-annex
-   conda create -c conda-forge -n bids-stats-synth python=3 datalad conda activate bids-stats-synth
+   conda create -c conda-forge -n bids-stats-synth python=3 conda activate bids-stats-synth

+   pip install datalad
    pip install -r requirements_dev.txt pip install -e .